Health risks of alcohol useAlcoholism - risks; Alcohol abuse - risks; Alcohol dependence - risks; Risky drinking

-Beer, wine, and hard liquor all contain alcohol.
-If you drink any of these, you use alcohol.
-Your drinking patterns may vary, depending on who you are with, what you are doing, and other things.
+Beer, wine, and liquor all contain alcohol.
+If you are drinking any of these, you are using alcohol.
+Your drinking patterns may vary, depending on who you are with and what you are doing.

 Alcohol Use and Your Health

-Long-term abuse of alcohol increases your chance of:
+Long-term excessive alcohol use increases your chances of:

-You likely already know that alcohol can affect your thinking and judgment each time you drink.
-Long-term alcohol abuse damages brain cells.
+Alcohol can affect your thinking and judgment each time you drink.
+Long-term excessive alcohol use damages brain cells.
 This can lead to lasting damage to your memory, thinking, and the way you behave.

-Damage to nerves from alcohol abuse can cause many problems.
-Some of these are:
+Damage to nerves from alcohol use can cause many problems, including:

-- Numbness or painful "pins and needles" feelings in your arms or legs
+- Numbness or a painful "pins and needles" feeling in your arms or legs.

-- Leaking urine or having a hard time starting to pass urine
+- Leaking urine or having a hard time passing urine.

 Drinking during pregnancy can harm the growing baby.
-Severe birth defects or fetal alcohol syndrome may occur.
+Severe birth defects or fetal alcohol syndrome ( FAS ) may occur.

 How Alcohol Use Can Affect Your Life

-Often, people who are sad, depressed, nervous, or often worried drink to make themselves feel better or to block these feelings.
+People often drink to make themselves feel better or to block feelings of sadness, depression, nervousness, or worry.
 But alcohol can:

 Drinking too much alcohol even once can harm you or others.
-It can lead to:
+It can lead to any of the following:

 - Car accidents

-- Risky sex habits, which may lead to unplanned or unwanted pregnancy infections (STIs), and sexual assault or rape
+- Risky sex habits, which may lead to unplanned or unwanted pregnancy, and sexually transmitted infections (STIs)

 - Falls, drowning, and other accidents